 Student Loan Debt

-How Much Money Do Virginia Tech Graduates Make?bachelor's degree recipients from Virginia Tech make around $62,500 per year during the early years of their employment.
-This is good news for future Virginia Tech graduates since it is 57% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Virginia Tech Graduates Make?students who graduate with a bachelor's degree from Virginia Tech make about $73,159 a year during their first few years of employment after graduation.
+This is good news for future Virginia Tech graduates since it is 72% more than the average college graduate's salary of $42,485 per year.

 Location of Virginia Tech